 Prop.
 25 (theorem): If two triangles have the two sides respectively equal two sides and the base larger than the base, then they will have the angle that’s enclosed by the equal sides larger than the angle.

 Prop.
 26 (theorem): If two triangles have two angles respectively equal to two angles and one side equal to one side, whether that at the equal angles or that subtending one of the equal angles, it will also have the remaining sides respectively equal to the remaining sides and the remaining angle to the remaining angle.

 Prop.
-27 (theorem): If a straight-line falling within two straight-lines makes alternate angles equal to one another, the straight-lines will be parallel to one another.
+27 (theorem): If a straight-line falling into two straight-lines makes alternate angles equal to one another, the straight-lines will be parallel to one another.

 Prop.
 30 (theorem): The parallels to the same straight-line are also parallel to one another.

 Prop.
 31 (problem): To draw a straight line through the given point parallel to the given line.

 Prop.
 32 (theorem): Of every triangle, when one of the sides is extended the external angle is equal to the two interior and opposite angles and the three interior angles of the triangle are equal to two right angles.